DimonSmart/MazeGenerator/README.md

 - `Cell`: Basic unit in a maze implementing the ICell interface.
 - `MazeBuilder<TCell>`: Generic builder class for constructing mazes with specific characteristics and algorithms.
 - `MazeWaveGenerator<TCell>`: Generic wave generator class for pathfinding using wave propagation in the maze.
-- `MazePathFinder`: Class providing pathfinding functionality within the maze using wave propagation.
+- `MazePathBuilder`: Builds a path using the generated wave data.
 - `IMazePlotter`: Interface for plotting elements like walls and passages within the maze, synchronously or asynchronously.

 ## Usage
 Add a reference to the MazeGenerator project in your application.
-Utilize the classes to generate and manipulate mazes:
+Use these classes to generate and work with mazes:

 ### Example 1: Simple Maze Generation (No Visualization)
 This example demonstrates how to generate a maze without any visualization.